 Modulus of Rupture: 19,080 lbf/in2 (131.6 MPa)

 Crushing Strength: 9,750 lbf/in2 (67.2 MPa)

 Shrinkage: Radial: 2.4%, Tangential: 5.6%, Volumetric: 8.4%, T/R Ratio: 2.3

 Color/Appearance: Heartwood color can vary a fair amount, from a pale yellow-orange to a darker reddish brown, usually with darker streaks throughout.
 Pale yellow sapwood is sharply demarcated from heartwood.
 Color tends to darken and homogenize with age: see the article Preventing Color Changes in Exotic Woods for more information.

 Grain/Texture: Grain is typically straight, but can be irregular or wild on some pieces.
 Uniform fine to medium texture with good natural luster.

 Endgrain: Diffuse-porous; large pores in no specific arrangement, few; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present; growth rings indistinct; rays not visible without lens; parenchyma varies depending on species: can be vasicentric, aliform, and confluent.

 Rot Resistance: Rated as very durable in regard to decay resistance, as well as being resistant to termite and marine borer attack.

 Workability: Easy to work with both hand and machine tools, though some tearout can occur during planing on pieces with wild or irregular grain.
+Good dimensional stability.
 Turns, glues and finishes well.